samuelpgroth/VoxScatter/README.md

 The convergence of the iterative solves are hugely accelerated by the use of preconditioners based on the circulant approximation of the system matrix.
 Efficient implementations of the 1- and 2-level circulant preconditioners of Chan and Olkin are included.
 See our preprint https://arxiv.org/abs/1903.09802 for details.
 The results in this preprint can be generated from the script main_DDA.m

+## Current example scripts
+main_DDA.m performs scattering by hexagonal plates.
+We demonstrate the performance of circulant preconditioning by solving the linear system four times: twice without preconditioning (via BiCG-Stab, GMRES) and twice with preconditiong (via BiCG-Stab, GMRES).
+Should agree with results presented in our preprint https://arxiv.org/abs/1903.09802

+main_koch.m is the same as above but for Koch fractal snowflakes.

+main_koch_prec_only.m is the same as main_koch.m but with only one solve - with preconditioning via BiCG-Stab (the fastest).
+This produces pretty pictures, for example:

+## To do: